 Mario realizes that his cricket must need something special to eat, since he tried to eat the dollar bill, so he travels back to see Sai Fong in Chinatown.
 There he meets Sai Fong’s friend, an old Chinese man.
 Together they share their Chinese feast with Mario and Chester, and then tell Mario that what Chester Cricket needs is mulberry leaves.
 The two Chinese men give Mario some of the leaves for Chester and in return Chester sings for them, making music with his wings.

 On the two-month anniversary of Chester arriving in New York, he decides to throw a dinner party at the newsstand with Tucker and Harry.
-All is going well: good food, great company, and some music from both the radio and Chester Cricket.
+All is well at first.
 Unfortunately, Tucker Mouse trips while he is dancing and falls onto a box of matches.
 One of the matches strikes right next to a pile of newspapers, and soon the whole stand was going up in flames.
-Chester Cricket is able to jump onto the alarm clock inside the stand and helps alert some people down in the subway station, and they are able to put out the fire.
-Mama Bellini is very upset, thinks they will now be ruined, blames this all on Chester, and tells Mario that he has to go.
-Chester Cricket decides to sing his sadness, and Mama Bellini is overcome with emotion at the beautiful singing that she decides the cricket can stay a while longer.
+Chester Cricket jumps onto the alarm clock inside the stand and alerts some people down in the subway station, and they are able to put out the fire.
+Mama Bellini is very upset, blames this all on Chester, and tells Mario that he has to go.
+Chester Cricket sings his sadness.
+Mama Bellini is overcome with emotion at the beautiful singing and she decides the cricket can stay a while longer.